parflow/docker/README.md

 https://github.com/parflow/docker/archive/master.zip

-## Running
+## Running a ParFlow input file

-Running ParFlow using the Docker instance is similiar to how ParFlow is run from the command line using TCL.
-The tclsh command is replaced with a platform specific script.
+Running ParFlow using the container instance is similiar to how ParFlow is run from the command line using Python or TCL.
+The python/tclsh command is replaced with a platform specific script.

 Where you see: